QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 ### Where it lives

-`Lean/Brokerages/Services/OrderPolling/BrokerageOrderPollingService.cs` — the base class — with
+`Lean/Brokerages/Services/OrderPolling/BaseBrokerageOrderPollingService.cs` — the base class — with
-`PerOrderIdPollingService.cs` and `AllOrdersPollingService.cs` next to it, in namespace `QuantConnect.Brokerages.Services.OrderPolling`.
+`SingleOrderPollingService.cs` and `BulkOrdersPollingService.cs` next to it, in namespace `QuantConnect.Brokerages.Services.OrderPolling`.
 The data shapes live one level deeper, in `Models/` with the matching namespace suffix: `BrokerageOrderSnapshot.cs` and `BrokerageOrderNeverNotifiedEventArgs.cs`.